 Astrophotography is a specialized type of photography that entails recording images of astronomical objects and large areas of the night sky.

 The easiest way to start is to capture wide views of the night sky with an ordinary DSLR camera with interchangeable lenses.
-Such equipment affords a wide field of view, making easy work of imaging constellations, meteors, the Milky Way, and much more.
-Point-and-shoot cameras and even some of the newer cell phones can also capture the sky.
+Such equipment affords a wide field of view, making easy work of imaging constellations, meteors, the Milky Way, and much more.Point-and-shoot cameras and newer cell phones can also capture the sky remarkably well.Some of the latest cell phones are surprisingly capable – often even in automatic modes, and especially in manual and pro modes.
+You might be surprised just how well that phone in your pocket can capture many objects in the night sky.
+(There are even means to piggyback them onto eyepieces – manual focus typically needed for that.)

 Next levels include tracking mounts for the camera, or camera views through tracking telescopes.
 From there it progresses through various levels all the way to purpose-made astro-imaging telescopes, mounts, cameras, systems and software that rival some observatories.

-To complete this list, you may choose from the five items shown and/or any of the items in the other four lists to suit your desired challenge level – and do more if you like!
-Individual beginner and binocular list objects count as a single item.
+To complete this list, you many choose from the five items shown and/or any of the items in the other four lists to suit your desired challenge level – and do more if you like!Individual beginner and binocular list objects count as a single item.
 Intermediate list objects count as two.
-Advanced list objects (must meet full criteria for an object) count as four.
+Advanced list objects (must meet full criteria for an object) count as three.

 When finished, bring your record of observations and images to the Observing Program table next to the Information Tent to receive your pin.
 Please check the information tent for updates on when the Observing Program table will be staffed, and where it is going to be for the next session.
 Typically it will be manned later in the afternoon.